-Support a healthy pregnancy for you and baby with a comprehensive prenatal dietary supplement that can help you get the nutrients you need before, during, and after pregnancy.1
+Support a healthy pregnancy for you and baby with a comprehensive prenatal dietary supplement that can help you get essential nutrients you need before, during, and after pregnancy.1

 Pay as little as $10 for a 30-day supply (and we’ll pay the rest up to $50).